 As the body’s tensional integrity is restored, alignment occurs naturally for improved posture and benefit to all systems.
 Effects hold well because the body is doing the work itself at its own pace, and in its own time.
 The success rate is over 80% for pain relief and lessening or alleviation of many conditions, both acute and chronic.

 With very few contraindications, Bowen is safe and appropriate for everyone from newborns to the elderly and infirm, and elite athletes.
 It is commonly used in hospitals in Australia, New Zealand, England and other countries, by Australian pro teams and their Olympic team.
-And Bowenwork is now being used by physical therapists and occupational therapists at Exeter Hospital and other facilities here in New Hampshire.
+Bowenwork is used by physical therapists and occupational therapists at Exeter Hospital and other facilities here in New Hampshire.

 My client had migraines, was taking 9 pills a day and went down to zero a day.
 She also has significant grief, anxiety and depression.
 I worked on her today and she is happy and